SAP-archive/cloud-observability-application-monitoring/exercises/C1/README.md

 Dynatrace has its own terminology that is sometimes not intuitive for developers used to the SAP Cloud Platform terminology.
 Here is a short list about the most important terms:

 * **Application**: Web or mobile application in which the Real User Monitoring is enabled.
 In SAP Cloud Platform, it represents Web-UI part of a Java web application or HTML5 UI served over the HTML5 runtime with manually integrated Dynatrace tracking scripts.)
 * **Service**: A set of code that accepts requests and returns results.
-In SAP cloud Platform, it represents the different "parts" of a process that can be seen as a business entity, i.e., set of endpoints.
+In SAP Cloud Platform, it represents the different "parts" of a process that can be seen as a business entity, i.e., set of endpoints.
 The actual granularity of services is technology-dependent and Dynatrace will automatically identify services for your monitored processes based on the technologies you used to implement them.
 * **Purepath**: It's the horizontal view of a transaction in a monitored application environment.
 It is end-to-end, across all tiers of the transaction, from user requests to back-end database queries.
 [Purepaths]( https://www.dynatrace.com/support/help/server-side-services/service-analysis/how-does-purepath-visualization-help-me-analyze-web-requests-end-to-end/) allow you to analyse web requests end-to-end.
 * **Backtrace**: A service backtrace allows you to explore the [origin of a service request](https://www.dynatrace.com/support/help/server-side-services/service-analysis/how-can-i-explore-the-origin-of-service-requests/).
 * **Baselining**: A baseline describes the normal behavior of a service in terms of response time and service failure rates.
 Dynatrace automatically learns baselines via Artificial Intelligence.
 Baselines can be used for prediction-based anomaly detection instead of defining fixed thresholds.
 Baselining is guaranteed to be effective after 7 days of moderate load (50 req/min).
 Basic baselines may be available after 48 hours.